 Filling out these sections does make a difference!
 Below are the most important fields and how to fill them out.

-- This section is referring to the composers / songwriters of the piece you are covering:
+- This section is referring to the songwriters/composers of the piece you are covering:

 - Pro Tip!
-If the release is on Spotify, hover over the track you are covering and click "Show Credits".
+If the release is on Spotify, right-click the track you are covering and click "View Credits.”
 That should give you all the writer info.
 If that doesn't work, you can try searching Wikipedia or a PRO's public repertoire search.

 - You can access the repertoire search for ASCAP here: https://www.ascap.com/repertory and BMI here: http://repertoire.bmi.com/StartPage.aspx

-- This section is referring to the composers / songwriters of the piece you are covering:
+- This section is referring to the songwriters/composers of the piece you are covering:

 - This one is pretty easy!
 Just enter the name of the release where you found the track you are covering!